Undergraduate Research Projects,

 Practical Details

-For summer projects, as they involve a salary, some planning is necessary, which means that you should probably contact me well in advance.
+For summer projects, as they normally involve a salary, some planning is necessary, which means that you should probably contact me well in advance.
 For instance, the departmental deadline for NSERC scholarships or Faculty of Science funding tends to be in December of each year.

 On the other hand, 4th year (CHEM4710) projects involve departmental approval and some other formal requirements, so as to get the course credit and a course mark.
 I can explain the details, as can the departmental office.